brendansheridan/AdafruitFeather/BadgeOLEDdemo/README.md

 - Add the following libraries within Arduino IDE.
 The [Adafruit MQTT](https://github.com/adafruit/Adafruit_MQTT_Library) library and  [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306).
 These will be referenced in the code.

 ## Code modification
 Within the code on the Adafruit site there is frequent mention of **PROGMEM**.
 Through a [troubleshooting session](https://forums.adafruit.com/viewtopic.php?f=57&t=114134&p=570426) it was made aware that PROGMEM is now an obsolete command.
-Simply remove this from the code from Adafruit or simply use the code I have available in this repository
+Simply remove this from the code from Adafruit or simply use the code I have available in this repository.

 - Assuming you are using the provided code from this repository, you will only need to modify the following lines of code to fit your environment